JimmyMcBride/bushido-strap/README.md

 | background-attach | attach_initial | initial                      |
 | background-attach | attach_scroll  | scroll                       |

+## New Semantic Components!

+Now featuring new semantic components!
+Main, Section and Aside.
+They work much like Flex but with flex direction default to column and align items default to center.
+Main difference is that they break down into their sematic counterparts instead of div's.

 ### AppWrapper:

 AppWrapper is a div that is meant to wrap your app page, where you hold your routes.
 It's purpose is to easily change the font and background of the whole application.